donghun2018/adclick-simulator/README.md

 ## Authors

-- Donghun Lee: created *initial version*
+- Donghun Lee (d.lee at princeton dot edu): created *initial version*

 See also the list of [contributors](https://github.com/donghun2018/adclick-simulator/contributors) who participated in this project.